bpeterso2000/sliced/docs/source/intervals.rst

 ==========  =============  ========================================
  Interval    Notation       Items Sliced from Sequence
 ==========  =============  ========================================
-Closed      [start, stop]  Items from start to stop Left-Open   (start, stop]  Items after start to stop Right-Open  [start, stop)  Items from start to, but not incl. stop Open        (start, stop)  Items after start to, but not incl. stop
+closed      [start, stop]  items from start to stop left-open   (start, stop]  items after start to stop right-open  [start, stop)  items from start to, but not incl. stop open        (start, stop)  items after start to, but not incl. stop
 ==========  =============  ========================================